-The best Apple Watch in 2023
+The best Apple Watch in 2024

-There are only three, but each of Apple’s smartwatches makes its own case for becoming your next wearable.
+There are only three models, but each of Apple’s smartwatches makes its own case for becoming your next wearable.

-Apple has just three smartwatches in its current lineup: the affordable Apple Watch SE, the advanced Apple Watch Ultra 2 and the flagship Apple Watch Series 9.
-All three offer fitness tracking, safety features, Siri support and iPhone integration, and all come in carbon-neutral configurations.
-But there are plenty of differences too, not the least of which is pricing: the Apple Watch SE starts at $250, whereas the Ultra 2 will run you a whopping $799.
-Internal sensors, displays and battery life vary from model to model, as well.
-In short, deciding the best Apple Watch for you might be trickier than you think.
-We put together this guide to help you figure out which model makes the most sense for you.
+During its 2024 iPhone event in September, Apple revealed the new Apple Watch Series 10 and, after our review of the new model, it’s what we recommend for most people.
+Rumors suggested we might also see a new Apple Watch Ultra 3 or a revamped Apple Watch SE, but those didn’t materialize.
+That makes Apple’s official smartwatch lineup the Series 10, the Apple Watch Ultra 2 and the Apple Watch SE.

+A short while after the event, the company released watchOS 11, which unlocked new features not just for the new model, but for older generations too.
+Ultimately, if you’re an athlete with a demanding training schedule, the Ultra model will work best.
+If cost is your chief concern, the SE is the way to go — though there may be an even cheaper model on the horizon.
+But if you just want the best companion for your iPhone, go for the flagship Apple Watch.
+Here’s the full rundown of the best Apple Watch you can buy.

 Apple Watch SE (2nd gen, GPS, 40mm)